ietf-tools/idnits/README.md

 ### Tests

-Tests are made using the [Jest](https://jestjs.io/) library and are located under the `tests` directory.
+Tests are made using the [Vitest](https://vitest.dev/) library and are located under the `tests` directory.

-> [!WARNING]
-> Jest is broken on Node 24.x.
-Use Node 23.x or lower for now.

 You can run the suite of tests using:
 ```sh